Germans in the United Kingdom: History

+The Anglo-Saxons, who are one of the ancestors and forefathers of modern English people, were a Germanic people who came from northern Germany during the Migration Period and gave name to the modern German state of Lower Saxony and the Anglian peninsula, which is the region from where they came from, making the English people a Germanic people and the English language a Germanic language.

-Examples include the Hanseatic merchants of the Middle Ages and also the sixteenth-century Protestant refugees who emigrated to Great Britain to flee the instability caused by the religious wars following the Reformation.
-By the end of the seventeenth century, a significant German community had developed, consisting mostly of businessmen, mainly from Hamburg; sugar bakers and other economic migrants.
+More recent examples include the Hanseatic merchants of the Middle Ages and also the 16th-century Protestant refugees who emigrated to Great Britain to flee the instability caused by the religious wars after the Reformation.
+By the end of the 17th century, a significant German community had developed, consisting mostly of businessmen, mainly from Hamburg; sugar bakers; and other economic migrants.

-In 1709/10, thousands of Germans from the Electorate of the Palatinate, which had been invaded by French forces and suffered a severe winter, also migrated to England.
-Queen Anne's government had invited them, with the plan to settle Germans in the North American colonies.
+In 1709 and 1710, thousands of Germans from the Electorate of the Palatinate, which had been invaded by French forces and suffered a severe winter, also migrated to England.
+Queen Anne's government had invited them, with the plan to settle them in the North American colonies.
 Some stayed in the London area.

-In 1714, George I, a German Hanoverian prince, ascended to the British throne, founding the British House of Hanover.
-Every subsequent British monarch until Edward VII in the twentieth century would take a German spouse.
+In 1714, George I, a German Hanoverian prince, ascended to the British throne and founded the British House of Hanover.
+Every subsequent British monarch until Edward VII, in the 20th century, would take a German spouse.

-While Edward VII did not take a German spouse, his wife was a Danish princess of German ancestry.
-His son would marry a British-born princess of predominantly German ancestry, and his great-granddaughter, Elizabeth II, would marry a Greek prince of predominantly German ancestry.
+Edward VII did not take a German spouse, but his wife was a Danish princess of German ancestry.
+His son would marry a British-born princess of predominantly-German ancestry, and his great-granddaughter Elizabeth II would marry a Greek prince of predominantly-German ancestry.

-The British Royal family retained the German surname Saxe-Coburg-Gotha until 1917 when, in response to the Anti-German sentiment of World War I, it was legally changed to the English-sounding 'Windsor'.
-Reigning King George V famously relinquished all his titles he held in Germany and the Titles Deprivation Act 1917 deprived three British princes (two from the House of Hanover and one from the House of Saxe-Coburg and Gotha) of their titles.
-Even today, the Royal family is sometimes parodied as being 'German'.
+The British royal family retained the German surname Saxe-Coburg-Gotha until 1917, when, in response to anti-German sentiment during the First World War, it legally changed it to the English-sounding Windsor.
+King George V famously relinquished all his titles he held in Germany, and the Titles Deprivation Act 1917 deprived three British princes (two from the House of Hanover and one from the House of Saxe-Coburg and Gotha) of their titles.
+Even today, the Royal Family is sometimes parodied as being German.

 In terms of religion, St Georges, a Lutheran Church dating from 1762/63, is the oldest German church in the UK.
 The congregation was founded by Dederich Beckmann, a wealthy sugar boiler and cousin of the first pastor.
 It served as a religious centre for generations of German immigrants who worked in the East End sugar refineries, and meat and baking trades until the First World War.
 During the Nazi period in Germany, St George's pastor Julius Rieger set up a relief centre for Jewish refugees from Germany, who were provided with references to travel to Britain.
 The leading theologian and anti-Nazi activist Dietrich Bonhoeffer was also associated with the work of St George's when Bonhoeffer was pastor at the nearby St Paul's church between 1933 and 1935.